- It is the responsibility of graduate assistants to ensure hours reported are correctly reporting the hours actually worked.

 To remain eligible for tuition waivers, you must have submitted your completed appointment forms by:

-- Fall semester: September 25
+- Fall semester: First Monday in August

-- Spring semester: January 31
+- Spring semester: First Friday in January

-- Summer semester: June 30
+- Summer semester: First Friday in June

 It is the student's responsibility to verify that a tuition waiver has been applied to his/her account by the dates above.
 Waivers will not be applied to student registration records after these dates.

 Note: Not completing your hiring packet with the Office of Human Resources (HR) may result in a delay in compensation or a loss of appointment.

 A limited number of summer semester assistantships are available for pre-approved students who do not otherwise qualify for summer positions because of non-enrollment or enrollment below half-time.